tomfa/notes.webutvikling.org-old/src/posts/2016-03-18-aws-rules-of-thumb-notes/index.md

 ---
-title: "AWS rules of thumb notes"
+title: 'AWS rules of thumb notes'
 date: 2016-03-18
 image: ./katya-austin-4Vg6ez9jaec-unsplash.jpg
 tags: []
 author: tomfa
 status: publish
 ---

 - Load balancer + auto scaling EC2 instances in different Availability Zones is pretty fucking awesome.
 It allows you to auto scale = pay for what you need.
 It gives you uptime even if a whole availability zone goes offline.
 You can have SSL-termination in the Load Balancer.
 It's nice.
 Use it.